Gamers-Blended/OCBC_Hack-IT-/README.md

 # OCBC_Hack-IT-
-Submission for HACK-IT! at OCBC
+Submission for HACK-IT! at OCBC <br>
+Track: Data & AI

 # To View Notebook
 Click on the `OCBC_Hack_IT_Data_AI.ipynb` file in this repo.